LEDparty/automate-git-commands/README.md

 # Contributions

-The script could still use a way to better manage branches and SSH key generation, but the way this works currently, it does everything that a single person using a repository to share their software and hacks could want.
+This script could use a way to manage branches, I'm not sure what would need to be done since I do not have separate branches for my repositories.